Legacy Motor Club: Car No. 43 history

 On October 21, 2020, it was announced that Richard Petty Motorsports had signed Erik Jones to a multi-year contract to drive the 43 car.
 When GMS bought Richard Petty Motorsports in 2021, Jones was retained to drive the 43 car.

-Jones began the 2022 season with a 29th place finish at the 2022 Daytona 500.
-He scored nine top-10 finishes during the season, including a third-place finish at Fontana and a fourth-place finish at Atlanta.
+Jones began the 2022 season with a 29th-place finish at the 2022 Daytona 500.
+He scored thirteen top-ten finishes during the season, including a third-place finish at Fontana and a fourth-place finish at Atlanta.
 Prior to the Pocono race, the No. 43 was docked 35 driver and owner points for an L1 penalty when the pre-race inspection revealed issues on the car's rocker box vent hole.
 Jones was signed to a multi-year agreement on July 30.
 Despite not making the playoffs, he won at Darlington, giving Petty GMS its first win.
-In addition, he gave the No. 43 its first win since 2014 and its overall 200th win.
-Jones ended the season 18th in the points standings.
+In addition, he gave the No. 43 its first win since the 2014 Coke Zero 400 and its overall 200th win.
+Jones ended the season eighteenth in the points standings.

-Jones started the 2023 season with hard rock band Guns N' Roses sponsoring the No. 43 for the 2023 Daytona 500.
+Jones started the 2023 season with hard rock band Guns N' Roses sponsoring the No. 43 for the 2023 Daytona 500, where he finished 37th after wrecking out early.
+At Talladega, Jones earned his third consecutive sixth place finish at the track (he finished sixth in both races in 2022), and claim his second top-ten of the season.
+On June 7, following an eighteenth place finish at the Gateway race, NASCAR gave the No. 43 an L1 penalty after a post-race inspection revealed illegal modifications to the car's greenhouse.
+As a result, the team was docked sixty driver and owner points and five playoff points.
+In addition, crew chief Dave Elenz was fined US$75,000 and suspended for two races.
+After a 32nd place finish at Sonoma, Jones finished sixteenth or better in the next five consecutive races, including an eighth place finish at Nashville and a ninth place finish at Pocono.
+Jones earned his fifth top-ten of the season at Michigan, finishing 10th.
+Jones failed to qualify for the playoffs after finishing 18th in the regular season finale at Daytona.
+At Darlington, Jones finished tenth, his sixth top-ten of the season.
+At Kansas, Jones started on the front row for an overtime restart after a two-tire gamble.
+After battling Joey Logano for the lead, Tyler Reddick passed them both coming to the white flag.
+Jones ultimately finished 3rd, his first top-5 since his victory at the 2022 Cook Out Southern 500 and his seventh top-ten of the season.
+Additionally, this was LMC’s only top-five finish of the season as well as their first as an organization.
+Jones ended the season 27th in the points standings.